Baplar/ResoniteLinuxSplitteningPatches/docs/NativeWine.md

 # Native setup - System Wine

-_All of the paths in the code snippets below assume your Steam library is setup at the default location `$HOME/.local/share/Steam`.
+_All of the paths in the code snippets below assume your Steam library is setup at the default location `$HOME/.local/share/Steam/steamapps`.
 If your setup is different, adapt the paths accordingly._

-- Make sure `dotnet-runtime` (or your distro’s equivalent) is installed on your system
 - Switch to the prerelease beta on Steam
 - Install the necessary dependencies in your system Wine prefix
 ```sh